rbrama79/dot99binding/UBI/CommentsOnRDF.md

 the domainpart could be used to indicate the "network" (e.g. gws.mynetwork.net) while it could be the resource part the one used to identify what is bound (e.g. UUIDs/uuidA, or URN/temp1.floor1).

-As you can see in the examples my proposal is to use a "descriptor" part, in yhe resourcepart, indicating hiw we should handle the following part (i.e. wheter it is a UUID or a more user friendly name).
+As you can see in the examples my proposal is to use a "descriptor" part, in the resourcepart, indicating how we should handle the following part (i.e. wheter it is a UUID or a more user friendly name).
 Of course it will be the .99 binding the one having to "digest" the pointer and to associate to it the real identity (and the real address) of the device.